HAMdetector/StanInterface.jl/docs/src/man/guide.md

   "theta"         => [0.458652, 0.48066, 0.721026, 0.605692, 0.40698, 0.40698, …
  ```

 By default, Stan is run with 2000 iterations and 4 chains.
-If possible, chains are run in parallel using Julia's implementation of message passing, so simpling adding workers with `Base.addprocs(n)` or calling julia with `julia -p n` enables parallel sampling.
+If possible, chains are run in parallel using Julia's implementation of message passing, so simpling adding workers with `addprocs(n)` or calling julia with `julia -p n` enables parallel sampling.
 ```
 ## Accessing the content of Stanfit objects